 Mobile payments have come a long way since Apple made a huge push into the space with Apple Pay in 2014.
-Google introduced Android Pay last year, and Samsung has joined the fray with its own mobile payment system called Samsung Pay.
-Here’s what you need to know about Samsung Pay.
+Google introduced Android Pay in 2015, and Samsung has joined the fray with its own mobile payment system called Samsung Pay.
+Here’s everything you need to know about it.